natytr03/edar_project/README.md

 - Population genetics and selection signals
 - Structural context and folding stability of V370A
 - Supplementary and supporting result plots

+Notes:
+Analysis scripts: Some scripts contain project-relative paths and require adjustment of local paths and installation of external software before execution.